-We expect children to come to school dressed appropriately for learning.
+We expect children to come to school dressed appropriately for learning., including in Distance Learning.
 Clothing should be comfortable, clean, and not a distraction to others.
 The following guidelines are based upon the idea that grooming and attire should coincide with the importance we place on learning:

-- Shirts with inappropriate language, logos or words that promote alcohol, drug, gangs, violence, tobacco, bigotry, or contain sexual connotations are not permitted. - The midsection and underclothing must remain covered.
-Pants must be worn at the waist. - No students shall wear articles of clothing, jewelry or accessories, which, in the opinion of administration, could pose a threat to the physical well-being and safety of the student or others. - Wearing apparel or makeup, which disrupts the classroom, is prohibited ~ this includes sunglasses. - Hats may be worn outdoors and must face forward. - Girls' shorts and skirts must be long enough to reach the tip of the fingers when arms hang straight.
-Leggings can be worn under shorts or skirts that are a bit shorter in length. - Girls' tank tops must have straps one inch or more thick at the shoulders.
-Sweaters or jackets can be worn over spaghetti straps to avoid dress code violations. - Shoes must be closed-toed and have heel support so that students are safe at recess and able to participate in P.E.
+\$ Shirts with inappropriate language, logos or words that promote alcohol, drug, gangs, violence, tobacco, bigotry, or contain sexual connotations are not permitted.

+\$ The midsection and underclothing must remain covered.
+Pants must be worn at the waist. \$ No students shall wear articles of clothing, jewelry or accessories, which, in the opinion of administration, could pose a threat to the physical well-being and safety of the student or others.

+\$ Wearing apparel or makeup which causes a disruption in the classroom, is prohibited ~ this includes sunglasses.

+\$ Girls' shorts and skirts must be long enough to reach the tip of the fingers when arms hang straight.
+Leggings can be worn under shorts or skirts that are a bit shorter in length. \$ Girls' tank tops must have straps one inch or thicker at the shoulders.
+Sweaters or jackets can be worn over spaghetti straps to avoid dress code violations.

+\$ Shoes must be closed-toed and have heel support so that students are safe at recess and able to participate in P.E.
 Sandals, heels, flip flops are not appropriate for students.